A week of cycling to explore Taiwan's roads and discover breathtaking landscapes! + How to visit the Taroko Gorges independently

 - Skyscanner: lthe reference to find and book a flight

-- Hotelscombined: The best site to compare hotel prices
+- Booking: The best site to compare hotel prices

-- In terms of travel guides, the offer is quite thin and not very qualitative from what we have seen.
-If you want to turn to paper then Taipei in a few days by Lonely planet and Taiwan by lonely (in English) are safe references.
+- In terms of travel guides, the offer is quite limited.
+If you want paper guidebook then Taipei in a few days by Lonely planet and Taiwan by lonely are safe references.

 - The official tourism board website

-- Official website for trains (in english) --> You will see it but the pricing system is based on km and train speed.
+- Official website for trains : You will see it but the pricing system is based on km and train speed.
 The faster a train is, the more expensive the journey.
 Example: A Taipei <--> Hualien journey costs about 6€ for an "ordinary" train and 13€ for an express train (distance of about 200km).

 Note: This page contains affiliate links to partner sites.
 By using our links you don't pay anything more, but on the other hand we get a small commission that helps us to maintain this site without advertising to make it live.
 We know all the products and services we recommend very well and/or use them regularly in our travels as well.